A message from the Program Director

 The Family Medicine Practice (FMP) / Continuity Clinic is currently located at 1200 Ulster Avenue, Kingston, NY.
 The FMP contains 25 patient exam rooms, a waiting room, precepting rooms, faculty/resident work area, conference room, dentistry operatory, behavioral health rooms and lactation room.

-Residents during the PGY1 year will complete one half-day session per week in the FMP, two half-day sessions in the PGY2 year, and four half-day sessions during the PGY3 year.
+Residents during the PGY1 year will complete two half-day sessions per week in the FMP, three half-day sessions in the PGY2 year, and four half-day sessions during the PGY3 year.
 Residents will be paired into one of four teams for the length of their training program with residents from varying levels.

 Academic and Research Offerings